 [Date]

-Via Personal Delivery
+Via Personal Delive ery

 [Address]

-Re: Proposed Notice of Disciplinary Action (Five Day Suspension without Pay), Statement of Charges, and Notice of Skelly Hearing on , 201
+- osed Notice of Disciplinary Action (Five Day Suspension without Pay), ment of Charges, and Notice of Skelly Hearing on, 201

-Dear Mr. :
+Dear Mr :

-This correspondence serves as written notice of the recommendation to suspend you without pay for five (5) days.
-The causes and grounds described below form the basis for the recommended action.
-This disciplinary action is taken pursuant to Education Code sections 45100, 45113 and 45116, Administrative Regulation 4218, Article XX of the collective bargaining agreement between School District and the California School Employees Association, and, District Policy or Personnel Commission Rules .
+without pay for five recommended action 45100, 45113 and 45 bargaining agreement Association, and, Discourse of the control of ondence serves as written notice of the recommendation to suspend you (5) days.
+The causes and grounds described below form the basis for the a.
+This disciplinary action is taken pursuant to Education Code sections 5116, Administrative Regulation 4218, Article XX of the collective at between School District and the California School Employees strict Policy or Personnel Commission Rules

-CAUSES AND GROUNDS FOR DISCIPLINARY ACTION
+1. Incompetency, below standard work performance, and continued negligence in the performance of assigned duties;

+2. Insubordination;

-- 1. Incompetency, below standard work performance, and continued negligence in the performance of assigned duties; - 2.
-Insubordination; - 3.
-Inattention to or dereliction of duty, or persistent failure to efficiently manage time; and - 4.
-Willful and persistent violation of the Education Code or rules, regulations, or procedures adopted by the District.
+3. Inattention to or dereliction of duty, or persistent failure to efficiently manage time; and

+4. Willful and persistent violation of the Education Code or rules, regulations, or procedures adopted by the District.

 FACTUAL BASIS FOR DISCIPLINARY ACTION

 [insert facts]